AlteredM1nd/gw2-guild-login/README.md

 4. Log in to your WordPress admin panel
 5. Navigate to **Plugins**
 6. Find **GW2 Guild Login** in the list and click **Activate**

+### Updating the Plugin

+To update the plugin to the latest version:

+1. Download the latest version using the steps above
+2. In your WordPress admin, go to **Plugins > Add New**
+3. Click **Upload Plugin**
+4. Select the new plugin ZIP file and click **Install Now**
+5. WordPress will automatically detect it's an update and prompt you to replace the current version
+6. Click **Replace current with uploaded**

+**Note**: Your plugin settings will be preserved during the update as they are stored in the WordPress database.

 ## Configuration